abpframework/abp/docs/en/Themes/LeptonXLite/Angular.md

 ```

 ## Toolbar Items
 There are two parts to the toolbar.
-The first is Language-Switch.The second is the User-Profile element.
+The first is Language-Switch.
+The second is the User-Profile element.
 You can swap out each of these parts individually.

 ## Language Switch Component